-- Attempt to resolve the problem with the parent before seeking the letter as a resolution. - Discuss the situation with your Director to determine if there are other ways to resolve the problem.
-If it is agreed that the Letter of Restricted Visitation is the only way to resolve the problem, your Director should consult the Legal Services Department for wording and formatting assistance. - A copy of the letter should be kept on file in the Schools Office.
+- Attempt to resolve the problem with the parent before seeking the letter as a resolution. - Discuss the situation with your Director to determine if there are other ways to resolve the problem. - A copy of the letter should be kept on file in the School's Office.

-If future threatening communications or visitations should continue, call 911.
-The Administrator will be expected to file appropriate charges and Legal Services will attempt to obtain a restraining order to prevent future intrusions onto the school campus.
+If future threatening communications or visitations should continue, a Sheriff's deputy will be dispatched to remove the individual from the campus.
+The Administrator will be expected to file appropriate charges and will attempt to obtain a restraining order to prevent future intrusions onto the school campus.